 The Photographic Camera

 While historians generally accept that the first photographic camera was developed in 1816 by Frenchman Joseph Nicéphore Niépce, the camera’s origin relied on centuries of contributions.
-Niépce created photographic images onto silver chloride-lined paper, and the oldest extant photograph is one he made around 1826.
+Niépce created photographic images on silver chloride-lined paper, and the oldest extant photograph is one he made around 1826.
 The original shot is still on exhibit at the University of Texas at Austin.

 In 1829, Louis Daguerre invented a more efficient camera device.
 Daguerreotypes were images captured by Daguerre’s camera, and his approach defined cameras in the mid-nineteenth century.
-Daguerreotypes are created by covering a copper plate with silver, sensitizing it with iodine, then exposing it over hot mercury.
+Daguerreotypes are created by covering a copper plate with silver, sensitizing it with iodine, then exposing it to hot mercury.
 Henry Fox Talbot’s calotype, a daguerreotype variant, was also popular.

 The Mirror Camera

 Daguerre’s camera technology had a flaw where the pictures vanished quickly.
 This was corrected by American inventor Alexander S. Wolcott, who invented the mirror camera.
 Instead of a negative image with reversed colors, this camera created a positive impression.

 In 1871, Richard Leach Maddox devised a gelatin dry plate that produced brief exposures, serving as a forerunner to the Polaroid cameras of the twentieth century.